threader/PC-Tuning/docs/post-install.md

     - Run the ``C:\prerequisites\scripts\fse-qos-for-game-exes.bat`` script & follow the instructions in the console output

 - Consider removing your game off the GPU core by setting an affinity to the game process to prevent them being serviced on the same CPU as it improves frametime stability [[1](../media/isolate-gpu-core.png)].
-This will not apply to everyone & every game as average framerate may take a severe hit, your mileage may vary but it is definitely something worth mentioning
+This will not apply to everyone & every game as framerate may take a severe hit, your mileage may vary but it is definitely something worth mentioning

 - Kill processes that waste CPU cycles such as game clients & **explorer.exe**

     - Use **Ctrl + Shift + Esc** to open process explorer then use **File > Run** to start the **explorer.exe** shell again

+- If you are using Windows 8.1+ and [FSE/Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) with your game, you *can* disable DWM using the scripts in ``C:\prerequisites\scripts\dwm-scripts`` as the process wastes CPU cycles despite there being no composition.
+Beware as elements of the UI will be broken & somes games/programs will not be able to launch (you may need to disable hardware acceleration)

 ## Configure Default Programs